 - Mandatory face mask protocol must be adhered to by all passengers, crew, tenants and employees operating within the Port. - Port managers should install proper signage and markers to adhere to social distancing requirements and should have personnel constantly enforcing these requirements. - Port managers must install temperature scanners or stations in strategic locations within their facilities to constantly monitor passengers, crew, tenants and employees temperature. - In the case of the Belize City Port (FSTV), the Port Manager will assign each ship a terminal to disembark.
-On multiple ship days, the ships will be assigned a specific terminal and passengers movements within the port will be restricted to eliminate any cross interaction from passengers of different ships.
-(Annex 2). - Port Managers will be required to modify loading areas to ensure that passengers going on tours are properly queued to maintain the social distancing requirement; where possible. - In conjunction with Ship Agents and Cruise Lines, an Evacuation Plan for Emergency Medical Transfers or Repatriation of passengers or crews must be established.
+On multiple ship days, the ships will be assigned a specific terminal and passengers movements within the port will be managed.
+(Annex 2) - Port Managers will be required to modify loading areas to ensure that passengers going on tours are properly queued to maintain the social distancing requirement, where possible. - In conjunction with Ship Agents and Cruise Lines, an Evacuation Plan for Emergency Medical Transfers or Repatriation of passengers or crews must be established.
 This should include coordination with the relevant border control agencies.